-According to the Polk County Sheriff’s Office (PCSO), Rowland is accused of stealing $11,000 in cash from a package that was dropped off at the UPS store on 5337 N. Socrum Loop Road in Lakeland.
+According to the Polk County Sheriff’s Office (PCSO), the UPS worker is accused of stealing $11,000 in cash from a package that was dropped off at the UPS store on 5337 N. Socrum Loop Road in Lakeland.

 The victim, only identified as an 87-year-old Lakeland woman, reportedly mailed the package containing the cash after receiving several scam calls from someone claiming to be with the U.S. Social Security Office.
 Police said her family members realized she was being scammed the day after she had dropped off the package when they became aware of another phone call she received in which the caller demanded an additional $10,000.